 Every company should document its accounting procedure process.
 A well-designed and properly maintained system of accounting policies and procedures documentation enhances your accountability and consistency, while at the same time producing long-term savings from reduced duplication, rework, training, and increased focus, consistency, and productivity.
+Writing accounting manuals of policies and procedures is an important task.
+Consider a template from Bizmanualz to help save you time.

 Both the Securities and Exchange Commission (SEC) and the Public Company Accounting Oversight Board (PCAOB) recognize policies and procedures as key elements of internal controls.
 Templates from Bizmanualz help you quickly implement an effective system of financial controls to achieve compliance with Generally Accepted Accounting Principles (GAAP), Sarbanes-Oxley (SOX) Section 404 and similar EU directives (IFRS) using industry best practices.
+Our templates help you not have to write accounting policies and procedures manuals from scratch.

 The resulting accounting policy and procedure documentation serves as a training tool for your accounting staff.
 Communication is essential to your internal control framework, and documented accounting policies and procedures are one of the best ways to communicate essential accounting information and make sure everyone in accounting is “on the same page”.
 Well-designed accounting policies and procedures documentation promotes understanding between accounting and other departments.
 Well-written accounting procedures enhance your accounting audit process, as well.